myENA/cstu/README.md

 # Cloudstack Template Updater
-A small project to upload cloudstack templates, we use it as apart of a template update process.
-Creation of this cli app was driven by the desire to automate cloudstack template builds and updates.
+A small project to register cloudstack templates.
+It's main use is apart of an automated build system to keep CloudStack OS templates updated.

 ## Requirements
 - Docker 17.0.6 ~ 18.0